haroldmei/form-master-pro/README.md

-# FormMaster Pro
+# FormMasterPro

 [![Production Release](https://github.com/username/form-master-pro/actions/workflows/production-release.yml/badge.svg)](https://github.com/username/form-master-pro/actions/workflows/production-release.yml)
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/YOUR_EXTENSION_ID)](https://chrome.google.com/webstore/detail/YOUR_EXTENSION_ID)

 ## Transform Your Form-Filling Experience

-FormMaster Pro is a revolutionary tool designed to eliminate the tedious task of manual form filling.
+FormMasterPro is a revolutionary tool designed to eliminate the tedious task of manual form filling.
 With powerful AI capabilities and cross-platform compatibility, it streamlines your workflow and saves valuable time.

 ## Key Features

 ### 🌐 Universal Form Compatibility

-FormMaster Pro intelligently adapts to virtually any form structure it encounters:
+FormMasterPro intelligently adapts to virtually any form structure it encounters:

 - **Automatic Field Detection**: Identifies form fields regardless of their layout or design
 - **Smart Field Matching**: Maps your data to the appropriate fields based on context and patterns